BaronStijn/Barons-Patch/readme.md

 Unzip the file in \miyamotodata\patches from your Miyamoto folder.

-Open Miyamoto and go to File > Change Game > Miyamoto+.
+Open Miyamoto and go to File > Change Game > Baron's Patch.

-If done corectly it should now work.
+If done corectly, you should now have the patch installed.

 ----------------------------------------------------------------